 Get Guidance Now

-Book a 90-minute consult with Luminara Serdar, an experienced professional with over 6000 hours of training and experience with autism recovery in 12 years, with children getting better every day, with children who have recovered.
-60 minutes can be booked here if you have previously worked with Luminara (click here for 60m).
+Book a 55-minute Body Biomap Consult with Luminara Serdar, an experienced professional with over 6000 hours of training and experience with autism recovery in 12 years, with children getting better every day, with children who have recovered.

 1. Neuroscience.
 2nd edition https://www.ncbi.nlm.nih.gov/books/NBK11084/ Editors: Dale Purves, George J Augustine, David Fitzpatrick, Lawrence C Katz, Anthony-Samuel LaMantia, James O McNamara, and S Mark Williams.